 - Mobile popups – not just mobile-optimized standard popups, but completely custom popups for mobile devices.

-- Integrates with all popular email service providers (MailChimp, AWeber, etc.).
+- Integrates with all the best email marketing services.

 Okay, let’s stop here with the features, even though I’m only scratching the surface.
 If you want to get to the bottom of everything, here’s a complete list of OptinMonster’s features.